ChunHeiWongIvan/Radiation_Source_Localisation_Particle_Filtering_Optimisation/README.md

-# Particle-Filter-Based Radiation Source Localisation
+# Autonomous Radiation Source Localisation and Estimation using direct path optimisation and particle filtering

 This repository contains follow-on research into autonomous radiation source localisation and estimation, conducted during a research internship at The University of Hong Kong (HKU).